 If you are looking for a weekend luxury retreat from London, then look no further than Great Fosters hotel in Egham, Surrey.
 Conveniently located just an hour from Central London, it is an obvious choice for a relaxing, pampering and indulgent weekend break.
-This magnificent establishment is also kids and dog-friendly.
+This magnificent establishment is also children and dog-friendly.

 This exclusive hotel is housed in a 16th century, Grade I listed Tudor mansion that sits majestically overlooking 50 acres of landscaped gardens and parkland.

 Great Fosters is the latest addition to Alexander Hotels group, a small 5 property chain which is also a member of the Small Luxury Hotels of the World (SLH).